razrinn/depwalker/README.md

    - Handles React patterns like `React.memo()` and dynamic imports
    - Tracks JSX component usage and dependencies

+   **Variable Usage Graph:**
+   - Identifies all variable declarations (const, let, var, imports, parameters)
+   - Tracks variable usage patterns (read, write, reference)
+   - Maps variable usage to specific functions and line numbers
+   - Handles different variable scopes (global, module, function, block)
+   - Tracks import/export relationships and their usage

-4. **Impact Analysis**: For each changed function, it traverses the dependency graph to find all functions that directly or indirectly depend on it.
+4. **Impact Analysis**: For each changed item, it performs dual analysis:
+   - **Function Impact**: Traverses the call graph to find all functions that depend on changed functions
+   - **Variable Impact**: Identifies all functions that use changed variables and analyzes their dependencies

 5. **Smart Output**: Presents results with intelligent formatting:
+   - **Dual Analysis Display**: Shows both function and variable changes with their respective impacts
    - **File Grouping**: Groups multiple functions from the same file
+   - **Usage Type Classification**: Distinguishes between read, write, and reference operations for variables
    - **Circular Reference Detection**: Identifies and handles circular dependencies
    - **Progress Indicators**: Shows real-time progress with spinners
-   - **Impact Statistics**: Provides summary metrics and top impacted functions
+   - **Impact Statistics**: Provides summary metrics for both functions and variables

 ## 🔧 Configuration